btihen/btihen_dev/content/posts/ruby/rails_7_1_explore_rails_graphdb_age_integration/index.md

       # Defines a property on the class
       #
       # See active_attr gem for allowed options, e.g which type
-      # Notice, in ActiveGraph you don't have to declare properties before using them, see the ActiveGraph::Coree api.
+      # Notice, in ActiveGraph you don't have to declare properties before using them, see the ActiveGraph::Core api.
       #
       # @example Without type
       #    class Person